AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 ```

-In order to provide an overall view of the impact on people I combined fatalities and in juries in as total impact on people in 1000's.
+In order to provide an overall view of the impact on people I combined fatalities and injuries as a total impact on people in 1000's.
 Similarly for the impact on the economy, I did the same for property and crops into damage in billions.

 ```r
 step2$people <- (step2$FATALITIES + step2$INJURIES)/1000